stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/06-managing-site-memberships/02-managing-site-user-settings.markdown

 article.

-Now that you're aware of your Site Settings abilities to improve User and Content management, you'll learn how to improve your site's overall intelligence using Site Settings.
+Now that you're aware of your Site Settings abilities to improve User and Content management, you'll learn about Teams in the next section.